 How many ways can you turn coffee into visual content?
 Tons if you look at Starbucks.
 The love they have for coffee—and the people who drink it—shows when you look at the images throughout their Instagram account.

 It’s just one of the many great examples of how Instagram should be used to show your passion for your product or service.
 When you have that kind of passion about your business, your customers will have that kind of passion for it too.
+However, if you’re using Instagram for personal reasons, there are actually hacks where you can find out who follows who instagram.

 Tumblr is a blogging platform that brands use as a visual social network.
 Brands on Tumblr can lead you to many of the top brands using this network for inspiration.